-Previous carbonate legs have proved very unsatisfactory for paleomagnetists because the magnetic intensity of the sediments was so low that remanence measurements were essentially unreliable.
-However, with the change to direct-current superconducting quantum interference devices in the new instrument, it was possible to measure the magnetization at most sites during Leg 182.
-Nevertheless, the natural remanent magnetization (NRM) of sediments from Sites 1126 and 1134 was so weak that, after a coring overprint was removed, the magnetization of much of the sediment was at the noise level of the instrument.
+Previous carbonate legs have proved very unsatisfactory for paleomagnetists because the magnetic intensity of the sediments has been so low that remanence measurements were essentially unreliable.
+However, with the change to direct-current superconducting quantum interface devices (DC SQUIDs) in the new instrument, it was possible to measure the magnetization at most sites during Leg 182.
+Nevertheless, the natural remanent magnetization (NRM) of sediments from Sites 1126 and 1134 was so weak that after a coring overprint was removed the magnetization was at the noise level of the instrument for much of the hole.